ayarceb/DALo96/Documentation/Data_assimilation.md

 ## EnKF Modified Cholesky

+The computation of the inverse covariance matrix via MC has two fold benefits: the former is the contruction of a localized matrix from the coefficient calculations and the generation of a sparse matrix that for large scale problems may benefit calculation and storage.

 ## EnKS

 The expression for the analysis given <img src="https://render.githubusercontent.com/render/math?math=n">  observations in the Data assimilation window for the smoother technique is given by the following expression